Function-on-Scalar Quantile Regression with Application to Mass Spectrometry Proteomics Data: Functional Quantile Regression for Protein Biomarker Discovery

-To perform FQR on the pancreatic dataset at each quantile level, it took about $1$ hour for Bayesian QR, $4.5$ hours for Bayesian FQR and $2.5$ hours for each bootstrap-based alternative under the computer setting specified in Section \ref{simulations}.
-We summarized the mean estimate of $B_2^{\tau}(t) (\tau=0.1,0.25,0.5,0.75,0.9)$ and the corresponding $95\%$ simultaneous credible band obtained from our Bayesian FQR model and each alternative approach in plots.
+To perform FQR on the pancreatic dataset at each quantile level, it took about $1$ hour for Bayesian QR, $4.5$ hours for Bayesian FQR with or without adjustment, and $2.5$ hours for each bootstrap-based alternative under the computer setting specified in Section \ref{simulations}.
+For each quantile $\tau$, we summarized the mean estimate of $B_2^{\tau}(t)$ and the $95\%$ simultaneous credible band obtained from the Bayesian FQR and each alternative approach in plots.
 For the Bayesian FQR, we ran several parallel MCMC chains with different initial values at each quantile level, and obtained essentially the same point estimates and credible bands for $B_2^{\tau}(t)$.
 At $\tau=0.1, 0.25, 0.5$, no region was identified as significant by any of the approaches used.
 At $\tau=0.75, 0.9$, the regions flagged by each approach were marked on the x-axis in the corresponding plot.
-All these plots are available in the supplementary materials, and here we highlighted the results for $\tau=0.9$ produced by our proposed model as well as QR with wavelet denoising, an intuitive alternative that people might use to perform FQR for spiky and irregular functional data, and compared to the functional mean regression results from WFMM in Figure~\ref{fig:figure4}.
+All these plots are available in the supplementary, and here we highlighted in Figure \ref{fig:figure4} the results for $\tau=0.9$ produced by our proposed Bayesian FQR with or without adjustment, as well as QR with wavelet denoising, an intuitive alternative that people might use to do FQR in this context, since wavelet thresholding is known to work well for spiky and spatially heterogeneous functions and in particular mass spectrometry data \citep{morris2008bayesian}.
+Results from FQR at $\tau=0.9$ were also compared to the functional mean regression results from WFMM in Figure~\ref{fig:figure4}.

-Both the Bayesian FQR model and QR with wavelet denoising produced an estimate of $B_2^{0.9}(t)$ that are clearly greater in magnitude than $B_2^{\text{mean}}(t)$ in the region ($5700$D, $6000$D), which coincided with what we observed from the empirical quantiles and mean in Figure~\ref{fig:figure2} (a).
-Both methods identified far more locations than WFMM, which only flagged one narrow contiguous region [$5841.5$D, $5844.9$D].
+The Bayesian FQR model with and without adjustment and the bootstrap-based QR with wavelet denoising produced an estimate of $B_2^{0.9}(t)$ that are clearly greater in magnitude than $B_2^{\text{mean}}(t)$ in the region ($5700$D, $6000$D), which coincided with what we observed from the empirical quantiles and mean in Figure~\ref{fig:figure2} (a).
+These quantile regression-based methods also identified far more locations than WFMM, which only flagged one narrow contiguous region [$5841.5$D, $5844.9$D].
 This suggested that functional mean regression failed to detect most of the spectral locations whose protein expressions differ significantly in the $90${th} quantile between two groups.